Azure-Samples/contoso-real-estate/community-events/content/challenge-project/01-introduction.md

 - Understand the composable architecture that is used in the Contoso Real Estate project
 - Experience GitHub Codespaces as a development environment
-- Understand how to use Azure Static Web Apps CLI to run the Contoso Real Estate project
+- Experience the Azure Static Web Apps CLI to run and deploy the Contoso Real Estate project

 ## Prerequisites